dustinlikens/node-js-fancy-imports-cb-000/README.md

 We might not be fixing a bug when we use a GitHub-based npm package.
 We might just be adding a feature that we need (but that might not be useful or could be confusing for other users); we might be reviving a dead package, or we might be trying out a new package that we've written that we aren't yet ready to publish to npm.
 These are all great reasons to use URL-based dependencies.

 We might also be using a private library that we _can't_ publish to npm.
-In thiscase, we'll need to configure our server so that it can authenticate with, e.g., GitHub to access the private repository; but once that's done, it's just a matter of pointing to the URL — `npm install` will take care of the rest.
+In this case, we'll need to configure our server so that it can authenticate with, e.g., GitHub to access the private repository; but once that's done, it's just a matter of pointing to the URL — `npm install` will take care of the rest.

 ## Why not?